Rebuild your credit

 We need credit for things like car loans, credit cards, or good insurance rates.
 Your credit will not be blemished for long.
 Because a credit report can play a role in renting and financing, it is important that you consult with an experienced Arizona bankruptcy law attorney who can assist you in the post-bankruptcy credit rebuilding process.

 To rebuild credit as quickly as possible, you need to use credit responsibly.
 It might seem nonsensical to use credit to build credit, but when you make payments on a debt, your creditors report these payments.
-If your payment history is listed on your credit report, it will show that you are a responsible debtor.
+If your credit report list your payment history, it will show that you are a responsible debtor.
 Potential new creditors will be able to see a track record that you have made continuous payments on time.

 Just because you have a credit card, however, does not mean you automatically will earn good credit history.
 You need to use the credit responsibly: use it, pay it off when it is due.